Googlebook marks Google’s bold new laptop vision

 Cross-device integration may be one of Googlebook’s strongest selling points.

-Anyone who uses both a laptop and smartphone knows how often workflows break between devices.
-You begin something on your computer, realize you need an app on your phone, unlock the device, lose focus, and disappear into unrelated notifications.
+Anyone who uses a laptop along with a smartphone knows this happens way too often, where your workflow breaks across devices.
+You begin something on your computer, then, right away, you realise you need an app on your phone.
+You unlock the device, lose that original focus, and drift straight into those unrelated notifications.

 Googlebook wants to eliminate that interruption.